 • Potassium Alum (aka potassium aluminum sulfate)

-• Ammonium Alum- Made from aluminium hydroxide, sulfuric acid and ammonium sulfate
+• Ammonium Alum – Made from aluminum hydroxide, sulfuric acid, and ammonium sulfate

 Although companies claim that there is no risk of absorbing the aluminum in their products, there is no solid evidence to support this.